-At the time when persons living with HIV/AIDS had very limited options for treatment; many took medications that were not only toxic to the virus but also to their body.
+At the time when persons living with HIV/AIDS had very limited options for treatment; many took medications that were toxic to the virus and also to their bodies.
 It was then when I realized osteopathic medicine would provide a different perspective on health and healing.
-After completing medical school at the Philadelphia College of Osteopathic Medicine and a dual-accredited residency at Crozer Keystone in Pennsylvania, I worked as an osteopathic family physician in health centers in under-served urban communities in Washington D.C. and San Francisco.
-While osteopathy was part of my practice, there was a significant emphasis on pharmaceuticals and standardized procedures.
+I attended the Philadelphia College of Osteopathic Medicine and a dual-accredited (DO & MD) Family Medicine residency at Crozer Keystone in Pennsylvania.
+I have worked in a variety of federally qualified health centers (FQHCs) in Philadelphia, Washington D.C including the D.C.
+Jail, and served as a medical director in San Francisco.
+FQHCs are community based health centers in underserved areas, and no one is turned away for lack of funds.
+While osteopathy was part of my practice, there was a significant emphasis on pharmaceuticals and standardized procedures in Family Medicine.
 The system of primary care with a focus on productivity and numbers that emphasized seeing more patients in less time created an environment in which I felt I was becoming a pharmaceutical dispensary with a license.
 I began to lose sight of why I became a physician in the first place.

 Next: Schedule a session